- Email: email@example.com

 - Supervisors: Professor Bridget Bennett, Professor Hamilton Carroll

 I joined the School of English as a research student in 2017.
 Prior to this I completed my MLitt at the University of Glasgow and my BA at the University of Leeds with an Erasmus year at The Freie Universität in Berlin.

-From 2017-18 I co-led a cross-institutional Queer Theory Reading Group which brought together students from York, Sheffield and Leeds to discuss recent work in queer theory.
-In April 2018 I devised and ran a workshop based on my research as part of the exhibition, The House That Heals the Soul, at The Tetley art gallery in Leeds.
+In April 2018 I devised and ran a workshop on memoir writing that was based on my research on Maggie Nelson’s autotheory.
+This workshop was part of programme of events organised to complement the exhibition, The House That Heals the Soul, at The Tetley in Leeds.

 - MLitt Victorian Literature, University of Glasgow, 2017